-If you get universal credit, you can continue to get it if you go back to work for any hours, but the amount can change according to your earnings.
+If you get universal credit, you can continue to get it if you go back to work, but the amount can change according to your earnings.
 You can get help with childcare costs for any hours worked.

 Early education and childcare